Registered disability savings plan (RDSP)

 Who can become a beneficiary of an RDSP, who can contribute to an RDSP

-- RDSP limits and transfers
+- RDSP limits, transfers, and rollovers

 Contribution limits, conditions for transferring from one RDSP to another, rollovers, rollover reporting, and eligible individuals